School Wellness Symposium (2026)

 IPCE: This activity was planned by and for the healthcare team, and learners will 2.5 receive Interprofessional Continuing Education (IPCE) credits for learning and change.

-Nurses: Children’s National Hospital designates this activity for a maximum of 2.5 Live ANCC contact hours.
+Nurses: Children’s National Hospital designates this live activity for a maximum of 2.5 ANCC contact hour(s).
+Nurses should claim only the credit commensurate with the extent of their participation in the activity.

 Physicians: Children’s National Hospital designates this live activity for a maximum of 2.5 AMA PRA Category 1 Credit(s)TM for physicians.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.